This Used Clothing tips for Kids Super Page contains a growing list of money saving tips from our readers to help you save on clothing for your kids!

 Plato’s Closet – Clothes for Teens and Twenty-Somethings

 My teenage daughter loves shopping at Plato’s Closet.
 It is a teen resale shop that only carries name brand clothes like Hollister, Abercrombie and Aeropostle.
 They are located in many states.
 They are a bit more expensive than a regular resale shop or garage sales, but it is full of clothes all teens would love to wear.
 My daughter has bought $80 jeans for $12.
-Let someone else pay full price!
+Our used clothing tips for kids mantra is let someone else pay full price!
 Another great thing is they will buy name brand stuff on the spot from you which means cash in your pocket.
 We checked out Plato’s Closet website.
 It looks good.
 Over 200 franchise location across the US.
 Find a Plato’s Closet near you.
 Denise-USA

 Multiply Your Yard Sale Clothing Deals

-I have a trick that I use.
+I have a trick that I use regarding used clothing tips for kids.
 Whenever I go to yard sales and they have children’s clothes and are doing “bag” sales ($1 to fill the bag) I buy up most of the kids’ clothes that are in good shape.
 Then I take them home and sort through them and see if there is anything that will fit my granddaughter.
 If not, I take the rest to a kid-to-kid location and trade them in for store credit and then i can take my granddaughter shopping there for the clothes she needs.
 I did that the other day.
 I spent $4 and got $40 in store credit to spend.
 Tonya Music – USA

 Just Between Friends